ortus-boxlang/boxlang-docs/language/queries.md

 * Mail servers
 * Request, session, or application timeouts
 * Licensing information
 * Passwords

-    \-Template caching settings
+* Template caching settings

-    \-Basically any settings in the web based administrator
+* Basically any settings in the web based administrator

 You can easily place a `.bxonfig.json` in the web root of your project, and if you start up a CommandBox server on any BoxLang engine, CFConfig will transfer the configuration to the engine's innards: